HerrMuellerluedenscheid/contrib-snufflings/README.md

 preferable to clone the whole repos somewhere in your filesystem and just make symbolic links in `$HOME/.snufflings` for each snuffling to be used.

+You can create the requires symbolic links using the included setup script:

+    python setup.py link

 To add your own creation, simply clone this repos, add your stuff and a screenshot and send a pull request.